ShiMeiWo/next/migration-guide.md

 ## Introduction

-Riot.js 4 is a complete rewrite, I will provide a detailed explanation about it on [Medium soon so please stay in touch](https://medium.com/@gianluca.guarini){:target="_blank"}.
+Riot.js 4 is a complete rewrite, I will provide a detailed explanation about it on Medium soon so please [let's stay in touch](https://medium.com/@gianluca.guarini){:target="_blank"}.

 Migrating older applications written in Riot.js 3 is not recommended because the legacy Riot.js versions will still get security patches and they are enough stable.